-All Survey Methodology is based upon HSE document HSG 254 - Asbestox: The Survey Guide.
-All surveyors are experienced British Occupational Hygiene Society (BCHS) P402 qualified surveyors with extensive Surveyors and experience appeting to Sandwell MSCs managed housing about.
+All Survey Methodology is based upon HSE document HSG 204 - Asbestos: The Survey Guide.
+All surveyors are experienced British Occupational Hygiene Society (BOHS) P402 qualified surveyors with extensive Surveying & Refurbishment Project experience specific to Sandwell MBC's managed housing stock.

-The person or persons using this report to programme refurbishment work on alls are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient assistances to understand the ecope of this report & apply it to the project.
-All finide operatives working on alls are also expected to have relevant assessmense training & experience.
-If IN DOUBT STOP & ASKI Please ensure the report covers the areas that you need to work on.
+The person or persons using this report to programme refurbishment work on site are assumed to be competent & experienced in the field of domestic refurbishment projects & have suitable & sufficient asbestos awareness to understand the scope of this report & apply it to the project.
+All trade operatives working on site are also expected to have relevant asbestos awareness training & experience.
+IF IN DOUBT STOP & ASKI Please ensure the report covers the areas that you need to work on.

-SHAPE: Sendows MBC's Integrated ICT solution holds the Company Asheston Register.
-The Asheston Register is Interrogated when completing the asheston source year for some that ACM's in similar properties are considered when relevant.
-The Register holds dealed of a suspected or confirmed ACM's identified during Retrievanced Schemolishon programmes as well as Repairs activities for the past 11 years.
-If potentia ACM's have been identified within difficult to survey areas such as Cavity Willis, Prior Victoria is the base with the Indigitated within the report.
-The interrogation of the Company Adseston Register complements in the contract of them not substitute the Returned to Heart of Laministic Survey.
+SHAPE: Sandwell MBC's Integrated ICT solution holds the Company Asbestos Register.
+The Asbestos Register is interrogated when completing the asbestos survey report to ensure that ACM's in similar properties are considered where relevant.
+The Register holds details of all suspected or continued ACM's identified using Returbishment & Demolition programmes as well as Repairs activities for the past 11 years.
+If potential ACM's have been identified within difficult to survey areas such as Cavity Walls, Floor Voices to these will be highlighted within the report.
+The interrogation of the Company Asbestos Register compliments the survey 8 report process it does not substitute the Refurbishment & Demolition Survey.

-Void Properties - The Building Surveying Issen who undertake Refurbishment & Demoitton Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Inlegstly Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying team who undertake Refurbishment & Demolition Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.